February 21, 2024

 Impact of fintech trends on marketing strategies

-As digital banking and neo-banking gain momentum, they are shifting towards a personalised user experience.
-Unlike traditional banking systems, these new systems are about putting the consumer at the centre and meeting their needs.
-Personalisation is here and it creates a deeper understanding of the user's financial behaviour, preferences and pain points.
+As digital banking and neo-banking gain momentum, it underscores the shift towards personalised user experiences.
+Unlike traditional banking systems, these new-age financial platforms are designed with the user at the centre, offering tailored services that meet individual preferences and needs.
+This personalisation goes beyond simply tailoring services; it reflects a deeper understanding of the user's financial behaviour, aspirations and pain points.

 Revolutionising to build trust in a digital-first world